 At what age should my child start swim lessons?

-How long will it take for my child to learn to swim?
+How long will it take for my child to learn how to swim?

-How do I reduce fear of the water?
+How can I reduce fear of the water (aquaphobia) for my child?

-Provide enjoyable and non-threatening aquatic experiences that are simple and fun to build confidence and success
+Provide enjoyable and non-threatening aquatic experiences that are simple and fun to build confidence and succcess

-- Arrange for regular, continued contact with aquatic environments (bath play time counts)
+Arrange for regular, continues contact with aquatic environments (playtime in the bath)

-What if my child or I already have a fear of the water?
+What if my child or I already have a fear of the water (aquaphobia)?

 There’s hope!
 We will respect your feelings.
 We will progress slowly while we reassure you that the water is indeed your friend.
 We recommend a few private lessons before group lessons.

 How many levels should I complete?
 Will I be “drown-proof”?